irisbaron/loopback-demo-zos/README.md

 ﻿
-# Node.js on z/OS – Create Rewards Program APIs and deploy it on z/OS
+# Node.js on z/OS – Create Rewards Program APIs and deploy on z/OS

-## Overview

 In this tutorial, we will build a Node.js backend application on z/OS.
 The application accesses information that resides on z/OS and provides an API that can later be consumed by frontend applications and services.
 This tutorial will highlight the benefits of hosting the Node.js application on z/OS and will provide an introduction to Node.js development for traditional z/OS developers.

 Node.js is a very popular platform for developing scalable enterprise API tier.
 Built upon the JavaScript programming language, Node.js enables millions of developers to build and collaborate across frontend and backend aspects of an application.
-Furthermore, the Node.js community have and continue to develop a plethora of frameworks and modules to enable rich web applications.
+Furthermore, the Node.js community has and continue to develop a plethora of frameworks and modules to enable rich web applications.
 In this tutorial, we will focus on one such open-source framework - LoopBack.
 LoopBack is a highly-extensible, open-source framework, that allows you to create end-to-end REST APIs with minimum coding effort.
 It allows for agile development and quick iterations for expanding and growing the enterprise solution.
 As Node.js is platform neutral, the development can be done on any platform independent on the deployment.
 Node.js on z/OS is now a first-class enterprise offering, making it ideal for hosting backend applications which require access to z/OS assets while providing performance, scalability and security.
 In this tutorial we showcase the business challenges that a typical customer on IBM Z might experience.
 We share a case study about a fictitious _TorCC_ credit card company, and how they leverage the capabilities of the z/OS system.

 The TorCC credit card company provides a complex reward system as incentive program for its customers.
 It allows members to share their reward points.
 The company wishes to create a backend application that provides an API to query the status of the reward program, based on the member name or set of names.
 The resulting API can then be used by web or mobile applications (the frontend) for members to query the status of their reward points, whether individually or shared.
 It can also be used by other frontend applications, for example, to create internal reports or use analytics to provide recommendations to the members.